This post may contain affiliate links. Read our disclosure policy here.

 Best Fish for Baked Fish Tacos

-All of them are traditionally cut into a thicker fillet that holds up during cooking, especially if you’re breading fish.
-You could also use salmon, which isn’t a white fish and has a more distinct flavor just slice it into 2-inch pieces.
+Any firm, mild-flavored fish like cod, mahi-mahi, grouper, and snapper works great for baked fish tacos.
+All of them are traditionally cut into thick fillets that hold up during cooking, especially when breading fish.
+You could also use salmon, which has a more distinct flavor, just slice it into 2-inch pieces.

 How to Bake Fish for Tacos